getfem/getfem/doc/sphinx/source/userdoc/model_plasticity_small_strain.rst

 Additionaly, the following function allow to pass from a time step to another for the small strain plastic brick: ::

    getfem::small_strain_elastoplasticity_next_iter
-   (md, mim, lawname, plastic_multiplier_is_var,
+     (md, mim, lawname, unknowns_type,
       const std::vector<std::string> &varnames,
-     const std::vector<std::string> &params,
-     theta = "1", dt = "timestep", region = size_type(-1));
+      const std::vector<std::string> &params, region = size_type(-1));

-The parameters have to be exactly the same than the one of `add_small_strain_elastoplasticity_brick`, so see the documentation of this functpass from a time step to another for the small strain plastic brick. ion for the explanations.
+The parameters have to be exactly the same as the ones of the `add_small_strain_elastoplasticity_brick`,  so see the documentation of this function for any explanations.
-Basically, this brick computes the plastic strain and the plastic multiplier and store them for the next step.
-Additionnaly, it copies the computed displacement to the data that stores the displacement of the previous time step (typically "u" to "Previous_u").
+Basically, this brick computes the plastic strain and the plastic multiplier and stores them for the next step.
+Additionaly, it copies the computed displacement to the data that stores the displacement of the previous time step (typically "u" to "Previous\_u").
 It has to be called before any use of `compute_small_strain_elastoplasticity_Von_Mises`.

 The function ::

   getfem::compute_small_strain_elastoplasticity_Von_Mises
-  (md, mim, lawname, plastic_multiplier_is_var,
+    (md, mim, lawname, unknowns_type,
      const std::vector<std::string> &varnames,
      const std::vector<std::string> &params,
      const mesh_fem &mf_vm, model_real_plain_vector &VM,
-     theta = "1", dt = "timestep", region = size_type(-1));
+     region = size_type(-1));

-computes on `mf_vm` the Von Mises stress with respect to a finite strain elastoplasticity term and put the result into `VM`.
-All the remaining parameters have to be exactly the same than for `add_small_strain_elastoplasticity_brick`.
+computes the Von Mises stress field with respect to a small strain elastoplasticity term, approximated on `mf_vm`, and stores the result into `VM`.
+All other parameters have to be exactly the same as for `add_small_strain_elastoplasticity_brick`.
 Remember that `small_strain_elastoplasticity_next_iter` has to be called before any call of this function.

 A specific brick based on the low-level generic assembly for perfect plasticity